invidian/secure-and-reproducible-arch-linux/README.md

 You will be prompted for the existing Admin PIN, which by default is `12345678`.

+Repeat this step for each of your YubiKeys.

 ###### Setting PIN

 Now, you can configure your regular PIN using [Master PIN](#master-pin).
 To do that, run the command below: